-Overall, the gender distribution is skewed towards fullpay relevant male employees.
-(Note: 12 males and 9 females have not been considered full-pay relevant employees as per regulations)
+Overall, the gender distribution is skewed towards full-pay relevant male employees.

 Hourly Pay - Gender Split by Salary Quartiles

 In order to understand MJ Quinn's gender pay gap, it is important to show the proportion of males and females in each quartile.